 Since 1959, Soldiers Beach Surf Life Saving Club has been a volunteer organisation run by club members who are dedicated to community safety and protecting members of the public who surf and swim at our beach.

-Last Summer, our patrol members responded to 346 rescues & serious incidents.
-These volunteer lifesavers performed around 3,500 preventive actions (dangerous surf conditions have arisen and swimmers have been prevented from getting into danger in the surf), and 281 first aids.
+Last Summer, 120,000 people visited Soldiers Beach with our patrol members doing more than 6000 patrol hours and responding to 128 rescues & serious incidents.
+These volunteer lifesavers performed around 2200 preventive actions (dangerous surf conditions have arisen and swimmers have been prevented from getting into danger in the surf), and 275 first aids.

 When you come to Soldiers beach, please find the red and yellow flags and always swim between them.
 Because, remember, if we can’t see you, we can’t save you.